guycalledavinash/maven/README.md

 In production, remote repositories are used to store artifacts.

-To know more about them, checkout this out: [Nexus Repository](https://github.com/guycalledavinash/nexus-repository)
+To know more about them, checkout [Nexus Repository](https://github.com/guycalledavinash/nexus-repository)